The Weekly Experiences

 - Section 11D: build knowledge by actively exploring real-world issues and problems, developing ideas and theories and pursuing answers and solutions.

-- Section 11E: Skill - curating information for your personal use and benefit
+- Section 11E: Skill - curating information and resources for your personal use and benefit.
+Sharing what you've collected so far.

 Teachers evolve into facilitators of learning who empower their students and apply that 2016 ISTE standards for students in their practice.
 Teachers: